When you think about the difference between a mediocre and stellar search experience, what stands out?

 Ensure you’re choosing the right product discovery vendor by using the ecommerce RFP template.

 Why Constructor is the Best Ecommerce Search Engine Out There

-And because we’re built on vector search and large language models instead of keywords, our search solution more accurately detects customer intent.
+And because our models leverage transformers, advanced algorithms, and large language models (LLMs), our search solution more accurately decodes complex patterns to understand customer intent.